Grady Hatton: Managerial career

 From 1958–60, Hatton was the player-manager of the Double-A San Antonio Missions (and briefly served as a playing coach for the 1960 Cubs).
 He started the 1961 campaign as manager of the Triple-A Houston Buffs, but he resigned early in the season to become the director of player personnel for the expansion Houston Colt .45s of the National League, set to begin play in 1962.
 He moved back into uniform as manager of Houston's Triple-A Oklahoma City 89ers farm in the Pacific Coast League from 1963–65 and was named minor league manager of the year for 1965 by The Sporting News.

 Hatton succeeded Luman Harris as the (renamed) Astros' manager for 1966, while also carrying the additional title of club vice president and sharing general manager duties with Spec Richardson and Tal Smith.
 It was expected that Hatton would be able to harness the young talent he had developed at Triple-A. But the three-headed general manager experiment ended after 1966, with Richardson assuming sole GM duties, and Hatton's Astros compiled a record of only 164–221 (.426) in 2 1/2 years.
 He was replaced as skipper by Harry Walker midway through the 1968 campaign, on June 17.
 At the time, Houston was 23–38 and tenth and last in the National League.

 Post-managerial and coaching career

-He remained with the Astros as a scout from 1968–72, and as a Major League coach in 1973–74.
+Hatton remained with the Astros as a scout from 1968–72, and as a Major League coach in 1973–74.
 He was still active in baseball in the late 1980s as a scout for the San Francisco Giants.

 Hatton died from natural causes on April 11, 2013.
 He was 90.